UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 - If the model has been successful and you want to carry it on with no changes, change $CONTINUE_RUN to TRUE and resubmit (see section 5).
 - If the model has crashed, and you need to make changes, you will need to 'clean' the case, make any edits and then re-set up/re-build (one or both depending on what edits you need to make).
 - You can do this using the options `./case.build --clean` and/or `./case.setup --clean`
+- If you want to submit a perpetual run (be careful with this!), you can add the line `qsub -cwd submission_script.run` to the end of your submission_script.run file.
+This will re-start the script and re-submit the model automatically when its done.
+You will need to make sure you are checking your case regularly and make sure there are no errors in the case before using as it can get into a muddle if the model crashes (it will keep trying to re-submit again and again...)